Mega Millions lottery: Grand prize of $522 million up for grabs today

 The grand prize is the fifth largest ever for the game and the eleventh largest in U.S. history, a Mega Millions official told ABC News.

+"It's really exciting.
+It's wonderful to see the jackpot climbing and to see people involved and engaged in the drawing and the possibility of winning."

+The prize amount surged by $10 million, from $512 million to $522 million, within a few hours this morning.

-But if you do win the jackpot and want your prize money in cash immediately, that amount won't necessarily all be yours.
-You'll be taking home a far smaller but still impressive sum of $303.4 million - before taxes.
+But if you do win the jackpot and want your prize money in cash immediately, that amount won't all be yours.
+You'll be taking home a far smaller but still impressive sum of $308.1 million - before taxes.

-To take home the entire $512 million, you'll have to be a little more patient, and choose the annuity payments option - one immediate payment, and then annual graduated payments for 29 years, the official said.
+To take home the entire $522 million, you'll have to be a little more patient, and choose the annuity payments option - one immediate payment of $7.8 million, and then annual graduated payments for 29 years, she said.

 Earlier this year, two other Mega Millions winners made history - with one winning a prize of $451 million in January and another winning $533 million in April.